 Preventive dentistry, or general dentistry, is the most important type of dentistry, because it helps maintain the overall health of your teeth, gums and other oral tissues.
 General dentistry helps find problems before they become serious, helps keep your teeth clean, and can even detect oral cancer or other problems using dental technology that can identify any cancer.

-The Standard General Dentistry Visit
+The Standard Visit For General Dentistry in Columbus, OH

-As a general rule, you should see your dentist twice a year, or every six months.
+As a general rule, you should see your general dentist twice a year, or every six months.
 These visits typically include cleaning, an examination of oral tissues to detect lesions, lumps or other abnormalities, and an evaluation of the health of your gums.
 About once a year, Dr. Firouzian’s experienced general dentistry staff will provide fluoride treatments to keep your teeth strong.
 Dr. Firouzian will also take X-rays periodically, based on a regular schedule and on your personal needs and history.

 If decay is detected during your exam, you might require dental fillings or dental crowns.
 You might also need treatment for gum disease or gingivitis.
 If this is diagnosed early, treatment will be relatively simple and non-invasive.
 Dr. Firouzian will offer options for treatments of extreme sensitivity, damaged teeth, abnormal oral tissues or other problems detected during the exam.